digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

 # OAIS Reference Model Limitations
-- __Non-specific__: Written at a high level of abstraction
-- __Narrow scope__: Does not address core archival functions such as advocacy and outreach, deaccessioning, reference and user support services, or selection, appraisal, and disposition
+-__Non-specific__: Written at a high level of abstraction -__Narrow scope__: Does not address core archival functions such as advocacy and outreach, deaccessioning, reference and user support services, or selection, appraisal, and disposition
-- __Non-prescriptive__: Does not detail how to collaborate, coordinate or implement the model
+-__Non-prescriptive__: Does not detail how to collaborate, coordinate or implement the model

 <!--presenter notes